See what mortgage you qualify for

-You may be thinking about refinancing your home for any number of reasons.
-Maybe you’re hoping to get your hands on some cash (hello, equity!), shorten the length of your mortgage or you want a lower monthly mortgage payment.
+You may be thinking of refinancing your home for any number of reasons.
+Maybe you’re hoping to take advantage of a cash-out refinance.
+Or maybe you want to shorten the length of your loan term or get a lower monthly mortgage payment.
+A mortgage refinance loan can help you achieve any of these goals.

-When you’re ready to refinance your home, your mortgage lender will typically require a professional appraisal.
-During this part of the refinance process, you’ll have a licensed or certified home appraiser visit your home to provide an estimate of its value.
+When you’re ready to refinance your mortgage, your mortgage lender will typically require a professional appraisal.
+During this part of the refinance process, a licensed or certified home appraiser will visit your home to provide an estimate of its value.

-Appraisals are completed by professional appraisers.
-They are paid based on their time and have zero say in your home loan approval.
-The appraiser’s got one job: to determine how much your house is worth so your lender can figure out how much to lend.
+FYI: Professional appraisers have zero say in your home loan approval.
+They’re neutral parties.
+Their job is to determine how much your house is worth so your lender can determine how much to lend.

-While the appraisal might cost you a few hundred or even thousands of dollars, it’s worth knowing whether your property has sufficient value.
+While the appraisal might cost you a few hundred dollars, it’s worth knowing whether your property has sufficient value.

 Most appraisals are done in person.
-Some appraisers and lenders offer other options, including drive-by, online and hybrid appraisals.
+Some appraisers and lenders offer other options, including drive-by, desktop and hybrid appraisals.
+Depending on factors like the size of the property and how busy the real estate market is, it can take anywhere from a few days to several weeks to get an appraisal back.

 Do You Need an Appraisal To Refinance?

-Most banks, credit unions and online lenders require an appraisal because it helps them determine how much money you can afford to borrow.
-But there are some options for no-appraisal home loans.
+Most banks, credit unions and online lenders require an appraisal to help them determine how much money you can afford to borrow.
+But there are some options for no-appraisal refinance loans.

 Borrowers with conventional mortgages may be able to refinance without an appraisal, but appraisal waivers are usually reserved for homeowners in specific circumstances.